 The flourishing palm groves of Agripalma are the only industrial oil palm plantations in the Republic of São Tomé and Príncipe.

 Given the huge need for palm oil to meet local market demand, the São Toméan government has decided to introduce investment policies to attract agro-industrial investors.
-In 2009, São Tomé and the Socfin Group concluded an agreement for the creation of Agripalma, a concession of just under 5 000 hectares in the south of the island to be used for industrial oil palm cultivation.
+In 2009, São Tomé and the Socfin Group concluded an agreement for the creation of Agripalma, a concession of around 2 400 hectares in the south of the island to be used for industrial oil palm cultivation.

-A maximum of 60% of the area of the 4 917 hectares concession is devoted to oil palm plantations.
-Today, 2 100 hectares of palm groves have been planted and the palm oil mill had its first production in 2019.
+On the 2 400 ha of concession devoted to oil palm plantations, today, 2 100 hectares of palm groves have been planted and the palm oil mill had its first production in 2019.

 As a major player in the development of the region, the plantation has integrated into the local area in various ways, including by supporting the annual community festivals of the plantation’s local population.